Scottapotamas/fuji-G-mount/electrical/README.md

 # GF Mount Electrical Notes

+[`springboard`](./springboard) contains PCB design files for a pogo-pin based breakout used to electrically interface with a lens.

+General documentation below.

 # Basics

 The electrical connections between the body and lens are made with 12 spring loaded contacts (body) which mechanically align with 11 contact rectangles (lens).